From Utah to New York, key developments in cases of US political violence

 Assassination in Minnesota leads to special election

-Control of the Minnesota House is at stake Tuesday in an election to fill the seat of Melissa Hortman, a Democrat, who in June was assassinated with her husband at their home.
+Democrat Xp Lee won a special election Tuesday to fill the seat of Melissa Hortman, a Democrat who was assassinated with her husband at their home in June.

-If Xp Lee, a Democrat, wins, a 67-67 tie would be reinstated.
-It would preserve a power-sharing deal between Democrats and Republicans.
-Lee faces Republican Ruth Bittner in a district that typically favors Democrats.
+Lee's victory over Republican Ruth Bittner in a district that typically favors Democrats restored a 67-67 tie in the state's House and also preserved a power-sharing deal between Democrats and Republicans.

 Vance Boelter, 57, faces federal and state charges in the June 14 attacks against Hortman, husband Mark Hortman and two other people.